HackSoftware/Django-Styleguide-Example/README.md

 To make sure all of the above tools work in symbiosis, you'd need to add some configuration:

 1. Add `.pre-commit-config.yaml` file to the root of your project.
-Here you can add the instructions for `pre-commit`
+There you can add the instructions for `pre-commit`
 2. Add `pyproject.toml` file to the root of your project.
-Here you can add the `black` config. **NOTE:** `black` does not respect any other config files.
+There you can add the `black` config. **NOTE:** `black` does not respect any other config files.
 3. Add the following to `setup.cfg` for the `isort` config:

 ```